 - they might talk spitefully about someone who nudges their feelings of uncertainty

 Well, nothing much good comes from angry reactions, irrational behaviours, or from anger and fear turned inwards as anxiety or unhappiness.
 Could there be another way?
 Why, yes!

 We could consider where the feeling comes from in the first place regarding uncertainty.. why do we feel that we “need” certainty and control

 An inept way of addressing this is immediately again to turn towards someone or something as the cause.
 Nope, that doesn’t work – it takes us straight back to the disempowering anxiety that we’re seeking to recover from.

 The skilful and ultimately effective way – and so also the spiritual way – is to enquire again: What is it in me which supposes that certainty is necessary and that control is a requirement of living?

 We may find that the notion of need for certainty may be one of the unchallenged assumptions which, amongst others, leads us to poor outcomes through much of our life.

 So we have to turn back again and again to where it comes from.
-Challenging our assumptions about it, once we have the courage to look without flinching, brings with it what we wanted all along – decisiveness and empowerment, self-validation and self-motivation.
-We lose something illusory and gain something much better – the strength that comes of working with reality instead of wanting reality to be different.
+Challenging our assumptions about our wish for certainty, once we have the courage to look without flinching, brings with it what we wanted all along – decisiveness and empowerment, self-validation and self-motivation.
+We lose something illusory – certainty – and gain something much better – the strength that comes of working with reality instead of wanting reality to be different.